patridge/dotnet-new-project-helper/README.md

 #### Repo README.md

-Create the initial README.md Markdown file for a repo.
+Create the initial README.md Markdown file for a repo folder.

 ```bash
 dotnet new repo-readme --title \"Your project name\" --description \"Something descriptive about your project.\"